 The continued push to have all the native apps on all the native smart TV operating systems continues, with FuboTV now natively available on Vizio’s SmartCast platform.
-Or, in other words, you’ll no longer need to plug in some other hardware — like the new or a — or resort to Chromecast or AirPlay 2 to get your FuboTV on.
+Or, in other words, you’ll no longer need to plug in some other hardware — like the new Amazon Fire TV Stick 4K Max or a Roku Streaming Stick — or resort to Chromecast or AirPlay 2 to get your FuboTV on.

 That’s good news for FuboTV, the smallest of the major live TV streaming services in the United States, with some 681,721 paid subscribers at last count.
 The addition of Vizio, a major player in the TV industry, means that another barrier to entry has been removed for Fubo, making it that much easier for new subscribers to get going.